Our reviews tend to be pretty detailed. If you’re in a rush, you can use the links below to jump to the exact section you want.

 This particular situation comes into play a lot when one person likes to hog the middle of the bed, leaving the other person sort of stranded in a small area near the perimeter.

 Generally, we rate beds as either warm, cool, or neutral.
 In Nectar’s case, we’d give it a neutral designation.
-In the past, memory foam has been known for retaining heat and sleeping warm.
+Histrionically, memory foam is known for retaining heat and sleeping warm.
 However, since Nectar uses gel-memory foam and it’s fairly firm, we don’t think it’s going to be an issue.

 Overall, we really like the Nectar mattress.
-For the price you pay, we think it’s a good value.
-In fact, we think so highly of the bed, it’s even made it on to quite a few of our Best Lists.
+For the price you pay, we think it’s an excellent value.
+In fact, we think so highly of the bed, it even made a few of our Best Lists.
 Obviously though, if you’re going to get this bed, you’ll have to really like the feel of memory foam.

 How did the Slumber Yard get the Nectar mattress?